Hameez10/Hameez10/README.md

 🌱 I’m currently learning Discrete Structures, Comparative Programming Langauges, Operating Systems, and Probability and Statistics.

-🤔 I am curerently exploring how computer science can be applied in the political landscape.
+🤔 I am currently exploring how computer science can be applied in the political landscape.

 👨🏾‍💻 I am open to do Co-op/Internship placements during: Summer 2024, Fall 2024, Summer 2025, Winter 2026, and Summer 2026.
 These dates are not set-in-stone as my co-op program is very flexible.
 I have an expected 🎓graduation date of spring 2027.